Capillary fluctuations and energy dynamics for flow in porous media: Theoretical Approach

-Eq. \ref{eq:dynamic-pc} is an expression for the capillary pressure dynamics, which differs from previous forms in several important ways.
+where $\tau_w$ is a phenomenological parameter.
+Eq. \ref{eq:dynamic-pc} is an expression for the capillary pressure dynamics, which differs from previous forms.
 First, the effect of film swelling is included, which is important for the snap-off mechanism.
 The capillary term includes the contribution over the entire fluid boundary, including the part of the boundary where the shape is strongly influenced by the local solid microstructure.
 Due to the effect of films, the force-balance in these regions differs from the meniscus.
 In the averaged form, the equilibrium requirement is that all force contributions must cancel, including the effect of the fluid pressures, meniscus curvature, and film contributions.
-Second, the capillary fluctuation terms defined by Eq. \ref{eq:fast-fluctuation} are accounted for explicitly.
 Averaging in both time and space ensures smoothness of the pressure signal with respect to time provided that the system size and time interval for averaging are sufficiently large.
-It is possible that average contribution due to capillary fluctuations will vanish in REV-scale systems.
-For this to happen the positive and negative contributions must cancel.
+Second, the capillary fluctuation terms are accounted for explicitly based on the REV constraint stated in Eq. \ref{eq:fluctuation-constraint-ii}.
+This REV constraint is the main assumption used to derive Eq. \ref{eq:dynamic-pc}.
+It is possible that net contribution due to capillary fluctuations will vanish in REV-scale systems due to the cancellation of terms.
 From the perspective of pore-scale events, $\Omega$ and $\Lambda$ must be large enough to capture the distribution of events within a particular material.
 This will depend on both the material and the flow rate.
-However, the fluctuation term is not guaranteed to vanish because the capillary pressure signal is non-stationary.
-If the distribution of fast fluctuations is not symmetric about zero, then there will a net energy contribution to capillary pressure dynamics that is due to capillary fluctuations.
+However, the fluctuation term is not guaranteed to vanish because the pressure fluctuation signal may be non-stationary during unsteady displacement.
+If this is the case, then Eq. \ref{eq:flux-force-i} does not reduce to a flux-force form and additional treatment would be required to derive macroscopic phenomenological equations.
 It is therefore important to treat the fluctuation terms cautiously.
 In the following sections, we consider several practical examples to illustrate the behaviour for capillary fluctuations and their contribution to the energy dynamics in multiphase systems.